Lili (1953 film): Love of Seven Dolls

 "In Paris in the spring of our times, a young girl was about to throw herself into the Seine."
 Thus opens the novella from which the film Lili and the musical Carnival was drawn.

 The Paul Gallico short story from which Lili was adapted was published in expanded form in 1954 as Love of Seven Dolls, a 125-page novella.
 The New York Times review of the book opens "Those audiences still making their way to see Lili may now read the book from which this motion picture was adapted."
 The original short story was clearly based on the popular television puppet show Kukla, Fran and Ollie, as it takes place in a television studio (not a carnival as in the film and book), and has many characters based on the Kuklapolitans.
-The novella was far more mystical and magic than the short story.
+The novella was more mystical and magic than the short story.
 Brettonais from the village of Plouha..."Wretched though she was, some of the mystery of that mysterious land still clung to her...the gravity of her glance, the innocence and primitive mind...there were dark corners of Celtic brooding...a little scarecrow."

-Helen Deutsch's adaptation is [somewhat] true to the essential core of Gallico's story, but there are many differences, and Gallico's book is far, far darker in tone.
+Gallico's book is far darker in tone.
 In the book, the girl's nickname is Mouche ("fly") rather than Lili.
 The puppeteer is named Michel Peyrot, stage name Capitaine Coq, rather than Paul Berthalet.
-He is not a crippled dancer; rather, "he was bred out of the gutters of Paris", yet something moves him to save the potential suicide.

 The puppeteer's assistant is a "primitive" Senegalese man named Golo, rather than the movie's amiable Frenchman, Jacquot.
 He shares with Mouche a sense of primitive magic, and with her believes in the reality of the puppets.